top of page

 We wanted to empower local people to make changes that are good for everyone in the community, not just people with learning disabilities.

-Our impact so far
+Our impact

 A group of people are sitting around a table in a church hall at a social event.
 There is a woman helping the people seated at the table with their craft activities.